wowsiddanth/tp/docs/team/rehad-a.md

     * Added documentation for the `filter` feature.
   * Developer Guide:
     * Added use cases for the `filter` feature.
+    * Added implementation description and diagrams for the `filter` feature.
   * Updated the description in the product website page and changed the visuals for the website to match nustracker's theme.

 * **Community**: